Cassian-J/projet_dev/README.md

 ### Ranger
 **Ability:**
-Shoots a flaming arrow that hits the enemy, dealing immediate damage and applying a burn effect for ? seconds (?% of max HP per second).
+Shoots a flaming arrow that hits the enemy, dealing immediate damage and applying a burn effect for ? seconds.
 (Usable every ? seconds)

 ## fire rate dps
 **change of stats between fire rate dps and normal character**